To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 West Virginia law requires that all drivers and front seat passengers in a car must be wearing a seatbelt while moving.
 If you are in a car accident and sustain injuries, but you were not wearing a seatbelt, you cannot file for all damages.
 Because you breached your duty of care, you are not entitled to damages for pain and suffering.

 That said, you can still file for other damages such as, emotional distress, loss of earnings, medical expenses, and impairment of quality of life.
-You should speak with an auto accident attorney in West Virginia who can guide you to your best options.
+You should speak with a car wreck attorney in West Virginia who can guide you to your best options.

 No. The goal of many insurance companies it to get away with paying you far less than you are entitled to for the injuries sustained in your motor vehicle accident.